top of page

 1. Prioritize Self-Care

-Amidst the chaos, it’s crucial to carve out time for yourself.
-Here are some self-care ideas:
+Amidst the chaos, carving out time for yourself is crucial.
+Here are some self-care ideas to consider:

-• Schedule short breaks throughout your day to breathe and recharge.
+• Schedule Short Breaks: Take brief moments throughout your day to breathe and recharge.
+Even a few minutes can make a difference.

-• Engage in activities that bring you joy, such as reading, exercising, or meditating.
+• Engage in Joyful Activities: Participate in activities that bring you happiness, such as reading, exercising, or meditating.
+These moments can help alleviate stress.

-• Make time for hobbies that you may have set aside during the school year.
+• Revive Your Hobbies: Make time for hobbies you may have set aside during the school year.
+Engaging in what you love can rejuvenate your spirit.

 2. Establish a Routine

-Creating a consistent daily routine can provide a sense of stability for both you and your students.
-Consider the following:
+Creating a consistent daily routine can provide stability for both you and your students.
+Consider the following strategies:

-• Set specific times for waking up, meals, and bedtime.
+• Set Specific Times: Designate specific times for waking up, meals, and bedtime.
+A structured schedule can help reduce anxiety.

 3. Practice Mindfulness

-Mindfulness can help you stay grounded during hectic times.
+Mindfulness can help you remain grounded during hectic times.
 Try these techniques:

-• Spend a few minutes each day practicing deep breathing exercises.
+• Deep Breathing Exercises: Spend a few minutes each day practicing deep breathing.
+This simple act can help center your thoughts.

-• Use guided meditation apps to help you focus and relax.
+• Guided Meditation Apps: Utilize apps that offer guided meditation to help you focus and relax.
+They can be a great resource for beginners.

-• Take mindful walks, paying attention to your surroundings and sensations.
+• Mindful Walks: Take walks while paying attention to your surroundings and sensations.
+This practice can enhance your awareness and reduce stress.

-• DO THIS in your classroom too!
-I have a FREE month of mindfulness download.
-Click HERE
+• Incorporate Mindfulness in the Classroom: I have a FREE month of mindfulness download.
+Click HERE to access it and share it with your students!

 4. Connect with Colleagues

-• Share your experiences and feelings with fellow teachers; they can relate to your challenges.
+• Share Experiences: Open up about your experiences and feelings with fellow teachers.
+They can relate to your challenges and offer support.

-• Collaborate on lesson plans or classroom management strategies to lighten your workload.
+• Collaborate on Lesson Plans: Work together on lesson plans or classroom management strategies.
+Collaboration can lighten your workload and create a sense of community.

-• Be aware that the lines between home and school can blur, especially when work-related tasks seep into personal time.
-Establishing boundaries about work should be prioritized early on to maintain a healthy balance.
+• Establish Boundaries: Be mindful that the lines between home and school can blur.
+Prioritize establishing boundaries early on to maintain a healthy work-life balance.

 5. Set Realistic Expectations

-It’s important to recognize that you can’t do it all.
-Here’s how to manage expectations:
+Recognizing that you can’t do it all is crucial.
+Here’s how to manage your expectations effectively:

 6. Seek Professional Support